Should you be using Twitter to market your dental practice?

 Drive traffic to your blog.

-Those of you who are posting content to your blog on a regular basis are already off to a great start.
+Those of you who are posting content to your dental website blog on a regular basis are already off to a great start.
 Tweet out short intros to your articles or videos that spark curiosity and get people to click through.
 Don’t limit yourself to sharing your newest posts.
 Go back into your archives to look for evergreen content that is still relevant to patients.

 Share daily updates from your practice.